 Figure.
-8, Magnetic contrast image of Mn3Ga/CoFe sample taken at the Co edge and Mn edge at 150 K.
+8, Magnetic contrast image of Mn3Ga (?? nm)/CoFe (?? nm) sample taken at the Co edge and Mn edge at 150 K.

 A schematic diagram of the interface with spin structures are shown in Fig 9.
 This indicates possible formation of an uncompensated Mn3Ga spin layer in the vicinity of the interface against the CoFe layer in these films since they exhibit a small saturation magnetisation.
 This also agrees with the large exchange-bias effects observed in this system.